 All staff are made aware that children can abuse other children, that this can happen online or in person, at school or outside of school.
-All staff will receive training so that they can confidently recognise the indicators and signs of peer on peer abuse in order to identify it and respond appropriately to reports.
-All staff will be made aware of the school or college's policy and procedures with regards to peer on peer abuse and the crucial role that they play in preventing it and responding to it as necessary.
+All staff will receive training so that they can confidently recognise the indicators and signs of child-on-child abuse in order to identify it and respond appropriately to reports.
+All staff will be made aware of the school's policy and procedures with regards to child-on-child abuse and the crucial role that they play in preventing it and responding to it as necessary.
 It will be made clear that addressing inappropriate behaviour (even if it appears to be relatively innocuous) can be an important intervention that helps prevent problematic, abusive and/or violent behaviour in the future.

-Procedures for minimising opportunities for peer on peer abuse
+Procedures for minimising opportunities for child-on-child abuse